owanhunte/assistweb-wiki/install-setup-scripts/install-nginx-server.md

 <br>

 # Configuring the websites
 The configuration files for each website you want to setup on NGINX should be placed in the <code>/etc/nginx/conf.d</code> path, with a `.conf` extension.
-The following is the configuration file for the *AssistWeb website*, which is currently a NodeJS application.<br><br>
+The following is a sample (non-SSL enabled) configuration file for the *AssistWeb website*, which is currently a NodeJS application.<br><br>

 ```batchfile
 upstream nodejs {